Sebastianhju/Runeterra-5e/2.0/Runes.md

 **Charges**: This rune has three charges, you regain all charges at the end of a long rest.

 When you slow or immobilize a creature, you can spend a charge to give the them a mark of _life_.
-The next time an ally damages the creature, they heal equal to four times your proficiency bonus.
+The next time an ally damages the creature, they remove the charge to heal equal to three times your proficiency bonus.

 ---